-The Chair of the Board and of each committee of the Board is an Independent Trustee.
-As at December 31, 2018, Edward Warkentin is the Chair of the Board, Bruce Jack is the Chair of the Audit Committee and the Governance and Compensation Committee and Wayne Townsend is the Chair of the Investment Committee.
+The Chair of the Board and the Chair of each committee of the Board are Independent Trustees.
+As at December 31, 2019, Edward Warkentin is the Chair of the Board and was the Chair of the Special Committee, Bruce Jack is the Chair of the Audit Committee and the Governance and Compensation Committee and Wayne Townsend is the Chair of the Investment Committee.
 Each Board committee meets independently of management, unless management is requested to be present.